 - bus stops;

 - bus transfer locations;

 - fixed-route schedules and service delivery;

+- demand response scheduling; and

+- demand response service delivery, both directly operated and contracted.

 The CSO has overall responsibility for ensuring that this monitoring is carried out and documented.
 The actual monitoring is carried out jointly by Transit Planners, Operations Supervisors, and Safety Staff.
 If deficiencies are noted during the monitoring process, they are addressed through our safety risk management processes.
 Transit Planners, Operations Management, and Safety Staff are involved in determining the changes to make if monitoring activities determine the need for route, schedule, bus stop, or transfer location changes.